 It was built for canoeing, kayaking and rafting.
 It’s mainly used by kayakers, but it can be fun to tube once the water levels are lower, which is usually later in the summer.
 Kids under 13 must have life jacket.

 Rocks and boulders were used to create a series of currents, eddies, holes and riffles.
 It’s an ideal place for practicing your whitewater technique.
 It’s also a fun spot to just hang out and enjoy the scenery.
+It’s used for commercial rafting trips in town.

 The whitewater park includes a picnic area with grills, and plenty of parking.
 A trail runs along the shore of the river, granting easy fishing access.
+Each summer usually around July they host the annual Gunnison River Festival, which invites, rafters to come out and have fun on the whitewater park.
+It’s a bit of an on-water parade.

 Native Plant Walk